Fort Baker |

 (1771 - 1780's), Wheeling

 Also known as Ebenezer Zane's Fort, the founder of the city.
 The stockade was dismantled when Fort Fincastle/Henry was built, but the blockhouse survived many years, and was still used to store military supplies for Fort Henry.
-Site located at about 1100 Main Street.
+Site located at or near 1100 Main Street.

 General Anthony Wayne ordered a blockhouse (Gen. Wayne's Blockhouse) built in this vicinity (1793 - 1795) to guard his rear supply line as the Army journeyed into Ohio.
 It was dismantled after the Battle of Fallen Timbers.